Stalwart Setup

 Stalwart-Specific Features

-When connected to Stalwart, Bulwark enables additional features that require Stalwart's API:
+When connected to Stalwart 0.16+, Bulwark enables additional features that depend on Stalwart's JMAP x: methods:

 - Password change - Users can change their password from account settings